openstack/openstack-manuals/doc/user-guide/source/set_up_clustering.rst

    -  The name and version of the datastore you want to use.

    -  The three instances you want to include in the replication set for the first shard.
-Specify each instance by using the :option:`--instance` argument and the associated flavor ID and volume size.
+Specify each instance by using the `--instance` argument and the associated flavor ID and volume size.
 Use the same flavor ID and volume size for each instance.
 In this example, flavor ``7`` is a custom flavor that meets the MongoDB minimum